-Learn how to crochet the blanket stitch today with this free crochet tutorial and blanket pattern!
-This design is fun, quick and easy to learn.
+Learn how to blanket stitch in crochet today with this free crochet tutorial and bonus blanket pattern!
+This crochet blanket using the blanket stitch is fun, quick, and easy to learn.
 You can even crochet a blanket stitch baby blanket too once you master this simple stitch!

 This blanket is designed to be a small baby blanket or lap throw, which makes it the perfect go-to project to use up extra yarn.

-If you don’t have that yarn handy, any worsted weight yarn should work just fine.
-I love using Lion Brand Vanna’s Choice or Caron Simply Soft will work just as well.
+If you don’t have either of those two yarns, any worsted weight yarn should work just fine.
+I love using Lion Brand Vanna’s Choice as well!

 Skill Level: Easy